Welcome! I’m April, and I write YA fantasy novels where hope thrives and good always triumphs.

 - As my birth indicates, I’ve been a perfectionist procrastinator from the start and have been battling it my entire life.

-- I am the third out of four generations in my family who have lived in Tokyo, Japan, even though we are all Caucasian Americans—my grandparents, my parents, my husband and I, and then my kids (who were born there).
+- I am the third out of four generations in my family who have lived in Tokyo, Japan, even though we are all Caucasian Americans—my grandparents, my parents, my husband and I, and then our two sons (both of whom were born there).
 I’ve lived a total of 22 years in Japan so far.
 I’m currently living in Texas, USA, for the first time.

 - My grandparents were and my parents are long-term missionaries.
 My husband and I worked at a missionary kid school for six years.